komoro13/OddsScraper/README.md

 Percentage of change: 2.63%

 ## Error Handling

 The script is designed to continue running even if an exception occurs.
 If an error is encountered, a debug message is sent to the Telegram channel.

 ## Troubleshooting

-Bot not sending messages: Ensure the bot has permission to send messages to the specified channel.
+**-Bot not sending messages:** Ensure the bot has permission to send messages to the specified channel.
 You may need to add the bot to the channel and grant appropriate permissions.

-No matches being scraped: Ensure that the website's structure has not changed.
+**-No matches being scraped:** Ensure that the website's structure has not changed.
 If changes occur, the XPATH or class selectors for scraping may need to be updated.

-Page opening and closing instantly: Try updating google Chrome or make sure creds.txt is on the same folder and contains the right credentials
+**-Page opening and closing instantly:** Try updating google Chrome or make sure creds.txt is on the same folder and contains the right credentials